dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ERR5043144.chr25,hifi,NelloreXBrown_Swiss,SAMEA7765441
 ERR7091271.chr25,ont,NelloreXBrown_Swiss,SAMEA7765441
 ```
+Make sure that you specify the library correctly because it changes how the execution of the workflow.
+For example, specifying ERR5043144.chr25 as hifi will change the mapping tool to pbmm2 and calling parameters in cuteSV.

 ## Edit subsample_table.csv
 we are going to specify the files for each dataset. write the file paths of the downloaded data